Oh-My/oh-my-webpack/README.md

 - [CSS background images and web fonts are giving me 404's](#css-background-images-and-web-fonts-are-giving-me-404s)

 ### I deployed my project and now a bunch of CSS classes are missing
-This is most certainly due to [Purgecss](https://www.purgecss.com/) treating them as unused classes, therefore removing them from the build result.
-To get around this you will either have to [whitelist](https://www.purgecss.com/whitelisting) the missing CSS classes or add additional watch paths to **`purgeCss`**  ([see the options section above](#options)).
-Note that purgeCss is usually only enabled when compiling using the **`npm run build`** command.
-Therefore it could be wise to run the command locally before you deploy to make sure your classes stays intact.
+This is most certainly due to [Purgecss](https://www.purgecss.com/) treating them as unused classes, thus removing them from the build result.
+To prevent this you will either have to [whitelist](https://www.purgecss.com/whitelisting) the missing CSS classes or add additional content paths to the [Purgecss](https://www.purgecss.com/) options.

+**Note:** [Purgecss](https://www.purgecss.com/) is by default only enabled when compiling using the **`npm run build`** command.
+Therefore it is encouraged to run the command locally pre deployment to make sure your classes stay intact.

 ### CSS background images and web fonts are giving me 404's
 The **`url()`** declarations in your stylesheets should be relative to the location of your compiled CSS file.
 So if for example your compiled CSS is stored and served from: